 Do I need an apointment to apply for a marriage license?

-No appointment is necessary.
-A couple must appear at the Town Clerk's Office together, in person, to file a "Notice of Intention to Marry."
-This can be done any time during our regular office hours.
+Yes.
+Please call (508) 979-4023 ext 3 for an appointment.
+The couple must appear at the Town Clerk's Office together, in person, to file a "Notice of Intention to Marry."
+An appointment can be scheduled for a convenient time during our regular office hours.

 Is there a waiting period from the date of application to the date the license is issued?